foundersandcoders/coursebook/src/course/syllabus/pre-app-5/spikes.md

 ## Checking our code

-What are all the different ways to make sure our code is correct?
+What different ways can we make sure our code is consistent?

 ### Questions to consider